-Just Seconds Apart is made up of Sela, Ari, and Alex Poulos—18-year-old triplets who have devoted most of their lives to making music.
+Just Seconds Apart is made up of Sela, Ari, and Alex Poulos—19-year-old triplets who have devoted most of their lives to making music.
 After learning to play piano at age three, the Scottsdale, Arizona-based trio formed a band at age eight and soon started writing their own songs.
 Featuring Sela on drums, Ari on guitar, and Alex on keyboards and bass—with all three siblings lending their vocal talents—Just Seconds Apart delivers a timeless pop-rock sound built on irresistible hooks, heart-stirring lyrics, and breathtaking three-part harmonies.

-The latest release from Just Seconds Apart, “Santorini Dream” unfolds with a melodic power.
+The Summer 2018 release from Just Seconds Apart, “Santorini Dream” unfolds with a melodic power.
 With its bright rhythms and sweetly soulful vocals, “Santorini Dream” also showcases the smooth musicianship that makes Just Secos Apart an unforgettable live act.
 Having performed at iconic venues like L.A.’s Whisky-a-Go-Go, the band joined Plain White T’s on tour in spring 2017, a 25-date run that helped boost their fan base across their social platforms.

 Like all of JSA’s latest releases, “Santorini Dream” was self-produced in the band’s bedroom studio, drawing from the self-taught production skills that Ari’s honed since age 13.
 Partly a nod to their Mediterranean heritage, the emotionally charged track reflects on new love and “how something can seem so crazy at first, but then you realize how amazing it actually is,” according to Alex.
 “I was listening to a demo that Ari had come up with, and for some reason Santorini popped in my head,” adds Sela, the band’s main lyricist.
 “I looked it up and found out that the island was created by a volcanic eruption, so that sparked the idea of something beautiful coming from an unexpected beginning.”